ucsb-cs56-webapps/ucsb-cs56-watch-with-friends/README.md

 # WATCH WITH FRIENDS

-A webapp that people watch videos together and chat with friends
+A webapp where people watch videos together and chat with friends

 Webapp Url: http://cs56-f18-watch-with-friends.herokuapp.com/